Universal Corporation Announce - GuruFocus.com

 PR Newswire

 RICHMOND, Va., Jan.
-25, 2023 /PRNewswire/ -- Universal Corporation (NYSE:UVV, Financial) will webcast its conference call on February 1, 2023, following the release of its results for the third quarter of fiscal year 2023 after market close on that date.
-The conference call will begin at 5:00 p.m.
-Eastern Time and will be hosted by Candace C. Formacek, Vice President and Treasurer.
+30, 2023 /PRNewswire/ -- Universal Corporation (NYSE:UVV, Financial) announced today that it has changed the date and time of its previously announced third quarter of fiscal year 2023 earnings conference call to 5:00 p.m.
+Eastern Time on February 8, 2023.
+The call will be webcast, and the Company will release its results for the third quarter of fiscal year 2023 after market close on that date.

 All remarks made during the conference call will be current at the time of the call, and the language of the call will not be updated to reflect subsequent material developments.